Forresters Point, Newfoundland and Labrador

 Forresters Point is a local service district and designated place in the Canadian province of Newfoundland and Labrador.
-Located off of Newfoundland and Labrador Route 430, just north of Pound Cove.
+Located off Newfoundland and Labrador Route 430, just north of Pound Cove.
 Traditionally a fishing community, its general store has served residents since 1938.

 Geography

 Forresters Point is in Newfoundland within Subdivision C of Division No. 9.

 Demographics

 As a designated place in the 2021 Census of Population conducted by Statistics Canada, Forresters Point recorded a population of 207, with 84 of its 90 private dwellings occupied by usual residents.
 Its population decreased by 1 person from 2016 to 2021.
 With a land area of 2.43 km2, it had a population density of in 2021.

 Government

 Forresters Point is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
 The chair of the LSD committee is Gloria Barrett.